awsdocs/aws-cost-management-user-guide/doc_source/ce-filtering.md

   The provider of your AWS services\.
 For AWS service charges, AWS is the legal entity\.
 For AWS service charges in India, AISPL is the legal entity\.
 + **Linked Account**

   The member accounts in an organization\.
-For more information, see [Consolidated Billing for Organizations](consolidated-billing.md)\.
+For more information, see [Consolidated billing for AWS Organizations](consolidated-billing.md)\.
 + **Platform**

   The operating system that your RI runs on\. **Platform** is either **Linux** or **Windows**\.